johnjones/Dhry_iOS/README.md

 # Dhrystone for iOS

-Straight port of Dhrystone benchmark for the iOS platform.
+Straight port of Dhrystone benchmark as possible for the iOS platform.
-Not available on the App Store (we refuse to pay money for such system).

-Requires: iOS 8.2
+Requires: iOS 9